Expertise

 They are then redirected to the questionnaire, which they answer directly on their smartphone.

-What is an engaging, conversational questionnaire?
+What is a conversational and engaging questionnaire?

 It's a questionnaire that takes the form of a natural discussion like an instant chat.